masc-ucsc/hif/README.md

 ID declaration looks like new statement class (next section).
 To reference the ID, there are different offsets:

-* `xxxxxxx00` is an ID with an inlined constant value.
+* `00xxxxxx` is an ID with an inlined constant value.
 The 6 x bits allow for constants from -32 to 31 without the need to reference the circular buffer.
   When used in `io_entry` the constant implies an input.

-* `xxxxxni01` is an ID that points uses `n` bit to decide which circular buffer to point (`1` for net or `0` for constant).
-The `i` bit indicates if the field is an input.
-The pointer to the circular buffer is just 5 bits (`xxxxx`).
+* `01ixxxxx_xxxxxxxx` is an ID that points the circular buffer with 13bits.
+  The `i` bit indicates if the field is an input when i is 1, output otherwise.

-* `xxxxxxxx_xxxxxni01` is similar but has 8 additional bits for circular buffer pointer (13 total).

-* `xxxxxxxx_xxxxxxxx_xxxxxni10` is similar but has 8 additional bits for circular buffer pointer (21 total).
+* `10i0xxxx_xxxxxxxx_xxxxxxxx` is similar but has 7 additional bits for circular buffer pointer (20 total).

-* `111111111` is used to indicate end of ID sequence.
+* `11111111` (255) is used to indicate no valid ID which can be used to indicate end of sequence or no instance ID.

 ### statement encoding